 Blipcare Blip Wi-Fi Blood Pressure Monitor

 It can keep tabs on your past results and produce graphs for easy data absorption.
-These results can be emailed to your doctor so they can get the detailed information they need to make a relevant reading of your heart health.
+These results can then be emailed to your doctor so they can get the detailed information they need to make a relevant reading of your heart health.
 The Pyle Health app can also work with the Pyle Scales and thermometer, for a more comprehensive health coverage.

-The other Pyle product serves the arm while this blood pressure monitor can be used on the wrist.
+The other Pyle product serves the arm, while this blood pressure monitor can be used on the wrist.
 All it requires is a press of a button then the LDC display will show your readings.

 There's also a companion app to wirelessly transfer information - which can then be shared with family members or even your doctor.
 The Pyle Health app works with iOS 6 devices and later and with Android 4.3 devices and later.

-This rather elegant battery-powered model works just like an NHS monitor only it doesn't look half as ugly.
+This rather elegant battery-powered model works just like an NHS monitor, only it doesn't look half as ugly.
 In fact, it's rather Apple-like in design and that extends to the classy packaging.
 Using Bluetooth, simply connect the QardioArm monitor to your iOS smartphone or tablet, register your personal details (height, weight, age), wrap the unit round your upper arm and hit the big green start button on your mobile device.

 Results – including pulse rate – are automatically synchronized with the app which keeps a record of all readings in calendar form.
 To send the results to your GP, simply hit the standard Apple-designed share icon.
 Like all the best devices in life, the QardioArm is easy to use so there's no need for any instruction manual malarkey.
 It's also eminently portable and available in a range of attractive colours.
-Top choice and excellent value.

 Withings Wireless Blood Pressure Monitor